-An adversary monitors network traffic between nodes of a public or multicast network in an attempt to capture sensitive information.
-The adversary doesn't prevent reception or change content but simply observes and reads the traffic.
-The attacker might precipitate or indirectly influence the content of the observed transaction, but the attacker is never the intended recipient of the information.
+In this attack pattern, the adversary monitors network traffic between nodes of a public or multicast network in an attempt to capture sensitive information at the protocol level.
+Network sniffing applications can reveal TCP/IP, DNS, Ethernet, and other low-level network communication information.
+The adversary takes a passive role in this attack pattern and simply observes and analyzes the traffic.
+The adversary may precipitate or indirectly influence the content of the observed transaction, but is never the intended recipient of the target information.

 More information is available — Please select a different filter.